 If you need more reasons to envy developers of plain old web apps, think about how simple they have it when it comes to updates: Just push the new code to the web server and, whether they like it or not, users are interacting with the latest version.
 Not so for IoT architectures; remote updates for connected devices are hard to get right, and since our threat model includes a malicious user with physical access to a device, we have to account for the possibility of an attacker actively subverting the update mechanism.

 Lastly, you are likely to have developers (either directly on your teams or with your suppliers) that do not come from a software engineering background and are thus not familiar with the current concepts of security, such as defense in depth, shift left and more.
 This not only leads to the lack of security basics, but often manifests itself in a tendency to invent or reinvent custom security mechanisms.

 In your role as the security architect, you will also have to fight feature creep.
-Of course, you want the first version of your Software is the stuff that lives inside your computer; games...
-More to have great features, but from the attacker’s point of view, richer functionality means a larger attack surface.
+Of course, you want the first version of your software to have great features, but from the attacker’s point of view, richer functionality means a larger attack surface.

 Customizing the Generic SDLC for Internet of Things Solutions

 If you thought the list of challenges above was overwhelming, wait until you see the list of applicable standards and other academic and industry papers about IoT security.
 The good news is that the U.K. government cross-referenced and distilled all of this advice in its “Code of Practice (CoP) for Consumer IoT Security,” and the Department for Digital, Culture, Media and Sport (DCMS) created a helpful graphic that visually maps global IoT security and privacy recommendations to the CoP.

 Security activities mapped to the phases of SDLC